The Waldorf School of Mendocino County - Marketing & Development Director

 I began with a comprehensive SWOT analysis to understand where WSMC stood.
 As marketing director, I wanted to help the brand lean into what it does well, improve what doesn't, capitalize on opportunities, and defend against challenges.
 This strategic foundation informed every decision that followed.

-• Thousands of images documenting student life, campus experiences, as well as banners, posters, and marketing assets.
+Thousands of Visual Assets: Original photography documenting student life and campus experience, banners, posters, graphics and campaign-ready marketing materials.

 Group of children playing recorders outdoors near a tree.